The Growing Divide Calls for Advocacy

 What can we glean by comparing our situation with other countries?
 We find that our level of inequality is akin to many third world countries.
 The nations that enjoy the greatest prosperity also have the lowest levels of income inequality (with the exception of the U.S.) Interestingly, nations with lower levels of income inequality also have higher mobility - it is easier to progress economically in the more egalitarian Scandinavian countries than in the U.S. (Hertz, 2006).
 Nations with lower levels of income inequality also have lower homicide and robbery rates (Fajnzylber, 2002).
 This is a great concern as inequality increases.

-So a third step for us to consider as career counselors is to influence public policy for the benefit of those who need it most and are under-represented.
+A third step for us to consider as career counselors is to influence public policy for the benefit of those who need it most and are under-represented.
 This may mean influencing media, joining legislative campaigns and engaging in creative direct action.
 Indeed one career counselor, on learning more of these recent trends, was moved to re-engage in political campaigns for those whose platforms recognize the needs of disadvantaged groups in our community.

 Advocacy by All